cc-jhr/nagare/README.md

 ## Setup

 In order to use this library you need a github account and a repository read token.
-When logged-in open the [personal tokens page](https://github.com/settings/tokens).
+When logged-in open the [personal access tokens page](https://github.com/settings/tokens).
 Create a new token having `read:packages` as the only permission.

 ### Gradle - kotlin-dsl